CSBSJU/CSCI-130/files/labs/Lab04/Lab-I.md

    When done, save and close file `FlippingACoin_Part1.rap`.
    \END{Warning}

-1. Launch VS Express 2013 and open the program `FlippingACoin_Part2` which can be found inside of the folder `FlippingACoin` inside of your lab folder.
+1. Launch VS Express 2013 and open the project `FlippingACoin_Part2` which can be found inside of your lab folder.

-   Complete the program `FlippingACoin_Part2` so that is the equivalent of your RAPTOR program.
+   Complete the project `FlippingACoin_Part2` so that it is equivalent to your RAPTOR program.

-   Run this program 20 times and record below the number of *Heads* and number of *Tails*:
+   Run this project 20 times and record below the number of *Heads* and number of *Tails*:

    * number of *Heads*: ______ out of 20 flips